 The dip of the Crown

 Today, the Crown faces stiff competition from executive minivans that allow sort of a mobile office set up and SUVs that are more practical and suitable for adventure trips.
-The survival of the Crown is on the line, and with their backs against the wall, Toyota must respond strongly and quickly if it wants the nameplate to have any chance of a turnaround.
+With the survival of the Crown on the line, Toyota has responded strongly and quickly to turn things around.

 Featured Image Source: Toyota